kexiZeroing/kexiZeroing.github.io/src/blog/start-to-use-cursor-and-copilot.md

 - @browser Analyze this design mockup, extract colors and typography, and generate pixel-perfect HTML and CSS code

+### Cloud Agents

+Cloud agents make it easy to run many agents at once, without requiring your laptop to stay connected to the internet. https://cursor.com/docs/cloud-agent

+- Cursor Web: Start and manage agents from [cursor.com/agents](https://cursor.com/agents) on any device
+- Cursor Desktop: Select **Cloud** in the dropdown under the agent input
+- Slack: Use the `@cursor` command to kick off an agent
+- GitHub: Comment `@cursor` on a PR or issue to kick off an agent

+Cloud agents run on an isolated Ubuntu machine.
+We recommend configuring this environment so that the agent has access to similar tools a human developer.
+Go to [cursor.com/onboard](https://cursor.com/onboard) to configure your environment.
+Cloud agents onboard themselves onto your codebase and produce merge-ready PRs with artifacts to demo their changes.
+You can also control the agent's remote desktop to use the modified software and make edits yourself, without checking out the branch locally.

+### Plugins

+Plugins bundle capabilities like MCP servers, skills, subagents, rules, and hooks that extend agents with custom functionality.
+They work across the IDE, CLI, and Cloud.
+Browse community-built plugins or build your own to share with other developers. https://cursor.com/docs/plugins

+You can discover and install prebuilt plugins on the [Cursor Marketplace](https://cursor.com/marketplace) or create your own and share them with the community.

 ## GitHub Copilot

 ### Coding agent and agent mode